Generalised seizures

 Key diagnostic factors

-• focal neurological symptoms (before or after seizure)
+• focal neurologic symptoms (before or after seizure)

 • premonitory sensation or experience (fear, epigastric sensation, déjà vu, jamais vu)